-Texas may not have been the first to pursue wholesale cryptocurrency reform, but it may end up being the most consequential.
-The Texas Innovation and Technology Caucus of the Texas House of Representatives has put forward policy initiatives concerning digital assets, digital identity, and integrating blockchainanchored digital signatures into the Texas Uniform Commercial Code.24 Texas seems to be borrowing heavily from Wyoming, and that is perfectly fine.
+Texas may not have been the first cryptocurrency pursue wholesale reform, but it may end up being the most consequential.
+The Texas Innovation and Technology Caucus of the Texas House of Representatives has put forward policy initiatives concerning digital assets, digital integrating blockchainidentity, and anchored digital signatures into the Texas Uniform Commercial Code.24 Texas seems to be borrowing heavily from Wyoming, and that is perfectly fine.
 This drive to create digital asset hubs is not happening in a vacuum as isolated events.
 Codifying and clarifying the enforceability around blockchain applications is an integral step toward building up a digital asset banking system.